Victimization and the consequent suffering of women

 Sign up to view the full document!

 The author takes note of the extent of male power in their society.
 From the author’s statement, it is evident that women are victimized because according to the author, when a woman gets married, it feels like the equivalent of sacrificing one’s dignity.
 “This is the moment dreaded by every Senegalese woman, the moment when she sacrifices her possessions as gifts to her family-in-law; and, worse still, beyond her possessions she gives up her personality, her dignity, becoming a thing in the service of the man who has married her” (Ba 4).
 In So Long a Letter aligns with the objective of a co-existence between men and women through the provision of womanist angle such that there is a vision of a mental and emotional transformation.
+So Long a Letter also calls womanist perspectives to mind in that it is characterized by visionary aspects in this respect, in terms of how it deals with transformation on an emotional and mental level.

 Sign up to view the full document!